Enjoy Community and Have Fun

 The junior retreat is a day-long opportunity to move students into a deeper relationship with Christ and with the Church community.
 Speakers, skits, small groups, prayer and other activities are designed to move students beyond a “moralistic therapeutic deism” to a firmer connection with the person of Jesus Christ acting in their lives and through the truths of the Church.

 Seniors gather for a two-day overnight G.I.F.T.
 (Growing in Faith Together) Days Retreat comprised of small group discussions and presentations following a designated theme, planned and facilitated by students, staff and parent volunteers.
 The theme is based on the transition from high school to Catholic adulthood.
-Talks and activities focus on living the Catholic faith in college, adult relationships, Catholic morality, developing Christian community, and cultivating love and service for others.
+Talks and activities focus on living the Catholic faith in college, adult relationships, Catholic morality, developing Christian community as well as cultivating love and service of others.
 The retreat includes eucharistic adoration and concludes with a Mass.